Alex-K-Rose/WeatherApp/README.md

 How to use Micro Service

 REQUEST
+- Add MilkshakeRpcClient() class in the main body of your application
 - Instantiate MilkshakeRpcClient object
-- Use .call() method of class object passing in location string
+- Use function to cal .call() method of class object or call it directly passing in location string
 - String must be city i.e. "Sandiego" or city and state seperated with comma and without spacing i.e. "Sandiego,CA"

 RECIEVE